RyanShort13110/raw_curiosity/README.md

 <!-- ABOUT THE PROJECT -->
 ## About

-Simple app designed to help the general public see photos from three rovers currently on mars.<br>
+Simple app designed to help the general public see photos from three rovers currently on mars.
-App allows the user to select from three different rovers: Curiosity, Opportunity, and Spirit<br>
-As well as allowing the user to adjust different rover camera configurations including Front hazard, Rear Hazard, Mast, etc.
+App allows the user to select from three different rovers: Curiosity, Opportunity, and Spirit, as well as allowing the user to adjust different rover camera configurations including Front Hazard, Rear Hazard, Mast, etc.

 ---
 This app is hosted with Netlify.